eunhyekim224/noraecheck/README.md

-# noraecheck v2.0
+# noraecheck

-An app for searching for karaoke songs and play singing challenges.
+An app for searching for karaoke songs and play singing challenges

-Being extended and enhanced from my bootcamp group project legacy code.